ocaml/dune/doc/dune-files.rst

 The ``include_subdirs`` is used to control how dune considers sub-directories of the current directory.
 By default, it considers them as independent directories.
-However, by adding ``(include_subdirs true)`` or simply ``(include_subdirs)`` to your ``dune`` file, dune will assume that the sub-directories of the current directory are part of the same group of directories.
+However, by adding ``(include_subdirs
+<mode>)`` to your ``dune`` file, dune will assume that the
+sub-directories of the current directory are part of the same group of directories.
 In particular, dune will scan all these directories at once when looking for OCaml/Reason files.
 This allows you to split a library between several directories.

 Sub-directories are included recursively, however the recursion will stop when encountering a sub-directory that: